Bob's Granite Place of New Hampshire Logo.

 Granite Countertops New Hampshire - Cost Per Square Foot.

 To get a "feel" for pricing, the least expensive industry-standard 3-cm (~1.25-inch) thick black and white granite countertops range from $30.00 to $55.00/square foot.
 Mid-range granite counters range between $55.00 to $65.00/square foot.
 Exotic colored granite counters range from approximately $65.00 to $175.00/square foot.
+In many cases, these costs do not include installation costs.

-At this point in time (winter 2024), essentially all granite countertop colors are priced less than similarly colored engineered "quartz" counters.
+At this point in time (2024), essentially all granite countertop colors are priced less than similarly colored engineered "quartz" counters.
 This is because quartz counters are not mined.
 They're manufactured.
 This means that during high inflation periods (as we're recovering from now), the raw materials, shipping costs, and the manufacturing process all negatively work together to drive up price.
 However, because granite is an all-natural material, mining and shipping costs are the primary items impacting its price.

 And the pricing variations you will see in granite countertops throughout the U.S. are primarily due to importer location versus showroom location (which impact shipping and transport insurance costs).
 Showroom stocking contracts are another factor.
 Fabrication and installation costs for most counters are similar across the country.
 However, New Hampshire fortunately has no sales tax.